RTIInternational/SMART/README.md

 Next, crate the docker volumes where persistent data will be stored.  `docker volume create --name=vol_smart_pgdata` and `docker volume create --name=vol_smart_data`.

+Then, migrate the database to ensure the schema is prepared for the application. `docker-compose run --rm smart_backend ./migrate.sh`.

 ### Workflow During Development

 Run `docker-compose up` to start all docker containers.
 This will start up the containers in the foreground so you can see the logs.
 If you prefer to run the containers in the background use `docker-compose up -d`.
 When switching between branches there is no need to run any additional commands (except build if there is dependency change).